Frequently Asked Questions

 Q: What Type Of Service Is Available?
 Ashland Transit Service offers Shared Ride Service.
-When you call the dispatcher please tell them what type of trip you will need: Subscription, Demand Response, or Same Day.
+When you call the dispatcher please tell them what type of trip you will need: Subscription, Pre-scheduled, or Same Day.

 Q: How Do We Operate?
 Ashland Transit provides origin to destination service.
 This means that we will pick you up at your curb and drop off at the curb of your destination and provide door to door service when requested.
 We do not enter any private or public buildings.
 When we are busy, we may stop and pick up other passengers along the way.
 You should always allow extra time to reach your destination.